Agile Flight Emerges from Multi-Agent Competitive Racing: CONCLUSIONS

 \section{CONCLUSIONS}

 Our study provides evidence that agile and strategic low-level control in physical platforms can emerge from simple, sparse competition-based rewards.
 Moreover, it highlights the advantages of such rewards over prescriptive terms that constrain agent behavior, both in terms of simulation to reality transfer and overall performance.
 We believe, however, that this work only scratches the surface of what competitive rewards can achieve.
-Future extensions could explore the emergence of active perception in vision-based agents or studying the limits of these formulations against opponents that adapt rapidly to new strategies.
+Future extensions could explore the scalability of this approach towards team-based competition, the emergence of active perception in vision-based agents, or the limits of these formulations against opponents that adapt rapidly to new strategies.